Haskaalo/Upward/README.md

 # Upward

-Upward is a "abandoned" versioned release service project
+Upward is a "abandoned" versioned release service project that I wrote when I first learned C#

 ## API Paths